Last update: 08th August 2020Open all rules

 - All driving team members, meaning everyone listed on a team's driver line-up, must meet the minimum requirements for their team's car class at the point of sign-up.
 The Road Safety Rating and Road iRating requirements for each car class are listed below.

 Car Class Minimum Road SR Minimum Road iRating Prototype (P) C 4.00 or higher 2500 or higher Grand Touring (GT) D 4.00 or higher 2500 or higher Grand Touring Challenge (GTC) D 4.00 or higher 2500 or higher

 - The series administration reserves itself the right to prevent teams, team managers and drivers from entering the series if it's deemed to be necessary from their point of view.

 - Decisions like these will typically be made based on a team's, team manager's or driver's conduct in other leagues as well as official iRacing series in the weeks and months leading up to the entry request, though other reasons may also factor into the decision.

 - The decision to reject the entry of a team, team manager or driver will be made on a case-by-case basis for each season, meaning that teams, team managers and drivers who are prevented from entering may attempt to enter the series again in future.

 - The series administration's decision to reject the entry of any team, team manager or driver into the current season is final and cannot be appealed.

 5. Entry Procedure

-- The sign-ups for all teams will open on Friday, May 1st, 2020 at 16:00 UTC.
-From this point onwards, managers will be able to create teams on the series website.
+- The sign-ups for all teams will open on Monday, July 20th, 2020 at 16:00 UTC.
+From this point onwards, all teams, those with automatic invites and those without, will be able to create teams on the series website.